Ideal for Customizable Organization

 FIRST (TOP) LAYER – Classic Lidded Stackers (9 7/8″ x 7 1/4″ x 1 3/4″)

 The blush color is a pale pink, with a soft gray velvet interior, and a rose gold hardware.
 The top layer has the attached lid and closes securely with a firmly set snap.
-Inside there are six equally sized compartments with the front middle compartment having padded rolls that hold rings or stud earrings.
+Inside there are six equally sized compartments with the front middle compartment having padded rolls that hold stud earrings.
 The Container Store photo shows it holding rings, but I found that most of mine stood up too far and were denting the inside of the lid when closed.
 Instead, I opted to put all but two of my rings in the next layer, which we’ll get to in a minute.
 I chose six pairs of stud earrings for this space and I love that they stay together so neatly.

 I picked out a few necklaces, one plain silver chain, some of my nicer bracelets, and my Coach watch to put in the spaces around the earrings.
 The two long spaces at the back were perfect for my charm bracelet and my Brighton Christmas charm bracelet.